sac-fork/specification/textile/notes-in-relation-to-move-from-ably-docs.md

 ```

 My working theory was that the failures were perhaps due to rate limiting.
-I suspect that may have been the case, as simply running thru the whole process again from the top resulted in success:
+I suspect that may have been the case, as simply running through the whole process again from the top resulted in success:

 ```
 docs % ./transfer-client-lib-spec-issues.sh